Pipe Smoker of the Year

-Pipe Smoker of the Year was an award given out annually by the British Pipesmokers' Council, to honour a famous pipe-smoking individual.
-Initiated in 1965 as Pipeman of the Year by the Briar Pipe Trade Association, it was presented at a lunch in London's Savoy Hotel each January.
+Pipe Smoker of the Year was an award given out annually by the British Pipesmokers' Council to honour a famous pipe-smoking individual.
+Initiated in 1965 as Pipeman of the Year by the Briar Pipe Trade Association, it was presented at a lunch in The Landmark London each January, eventually transferring to the River Room at the Savoy Hotel.

 The award was discontinued in 2004 because its organisers feared it fell foul of laws banning all advertising and promotion of tobacco.

 The award was briefly reintroduced in 2014, by the UK Federation of Pipe Clubs, at the British Pipe Smoking Championship at Newark Showground.
-In a departure from previous awards the recipient was not a celebrity, but the outgoing President of the UK Federation of Pipe Clubs Brian Mills, in recognition for his personal contribution in recommencing the British Pipe Smoking Championships.
+In a departure from previous awards the recipient was not a celebrity, but the outgoing President of the UK Federation of Pipe Clubs, Brian Mills, in recognition for his personal contribution in recommencing the British Pipe Smoking Championships.